zuozhenggh/learning-library/data-management-library/oci-di/pipelines/pipelines.md

 15. For these two tasks to run **in parallel**, you will now add a **merge operator**.
 Drag and drop the Merge operator on the canvas, then connect the two tasks (LOAD\_CUSTOMERS\_LAB and LOAD\_REVENUE\_DATA\_INTO_DATA\_WAREHOUSE) to the MERGE\_1 operator.
 ![](./images/merge-op.png " ")

 16. Under the Details tab of the **Properties** panel of the **MERGE\_1** operator, you can enter a name and optional description.
 Change the name to MERGE\_SUCCESS.
-For Merge Condition select the **All Success** option, which means that all parallel operations that are linked upstream must complete and succeed before the next downstream operation can proceed.
+For Merge Condition select the **All Success** option, which means that all parallel operations that are linked upstream must complete and succeed before the next downstream operation can proceed.  *Note: Be sure to save often during design time!*
 ![](./images/merge-success.png " ")

 17. Drag and drop an **Integration task** to the pipeline canvas.
 Connect **MERGE\_1** operator to the Integration task you added.